EgorKhabarov/EgorKhabarov.github.io/cheatsheet/General/HTTP/Status Codes.md

 The server is unwilling to process the request because its header fields are too large The request may be resubmitted after reducing the size of the request header fields
 ### 440 Login Timout
-A Microsoft extension.
+A Microsoft extension
 Indicates that your session has expired
 ### 444 No Response
 Used in Nginx logs to indicate that the server has returned no information to the client and closed the connection (useful as a deterrent for malware)
 ### 449 Retry With
-A Microsoft extension.
+A Microsoft extension
 The request should be retried after performing the appropriate action
 ### 450 Blocked By Windows Parental Controls
 A Microsoft extension, This error is given when Windows Parental Controls are turned on and are blocking access to the given webpage